changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 }
 ```

-## Debug in chrome
+## Debug Request in chrome
 [Emmanuel]

 In chrome debug open network tab.
 Click on the request.
 Then click on the Headers sub tab.
+scroll to bottom which will have data
 https://stackoverflow.com/questions/15603561/how-can-i-debug-a-http-post-in-chrome
 ![Debug](https://i.stack.imgur.com/8RVcY.png)